sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

+- data types = an abstraction that encapsulates one reusable coding pattern
-- data types = abstractions of our domain (leads to "new" primitives)
+- data types in kotlin = sealed class hierarchy
 - data types DO NOT contain the logic
 - type classes = describe abstract behaviors that affect multiple data types
+- type classes = interfaces that define a set of extension functions associated to one type
+- purpose = single shared definition of common API & behavior shared across many types in different libraries and codebases
+- type classes provide polymorphic declarations and are impl outside of their types
+- typeclass = stateless parameters, just a collection of functions => easy to test
 - concrete instances targeting specific data types have to be defined
-- type classes basically provide polymorphic declarations

-- basically whenever we need ot do something with the data types we inject the behavior using the type classes

 ---